hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 ## Version Change Log

+### 2.1/credential-preview

+In version 2.1 of the credential-preview message, the message is extended to allow for nested attribute objects to better support the W3C Verifiable Credentials Data Model.

+The credential-preview message now allows to specify MIME types of attributes embedded into the value as data URLs in addition to the original `mime-type` key.

+The pervious version is [2.0](https://github.com/hyperledger/aries-rfcs/tree/881a87cd55e38005516085954c3989072992cb69/features/0453-issue-credential-v2)

+### 2.1/credential-request

+In version 2.1 of the credential-request message, the credential-preview message is added as an parameter to the credential-request message.
+It was already possible for a holder to initiate the protocol with a credential-request message, however now it can also include a credential-preview with proposed attributes.

+The pervious version is [2.0](https://github.com/hyperledger/aries-rfcs/tree/881a87cd55e38005516085954c3989072992cb69/features/0453-issue-credential-v2)
 ### 2.0/propose-credential and identifiers

 Version 2.0 of the protocol is introduced because of a breaking changes in the propose-credential message, replacing the (indy-specific) filtration criteria with a generalized filter attachment to align with the rest of the messages in the protocol.
 The previous version is [1.1/propose-credential](../0036-issue-credential/README.md).